shemetz/ZoomPanOptions/Readme.md

 - Alt+scroll will now precisely rotate a token (like previous ctrl+scroll)
 - Alt+Shift+scroll will now rotate a token quickly (like previous shift+scroll)

+## Pan speed multiplier
+- Only used in touchpad mode.
+Multiplies pan speed.
+Defaults to 1, which should be close to the pan speed when right-click-dragging the canvas.

 ## Zoom speed multiplier
 - Useful if your zoom is too sensitive, or not sensitive enough.
 A value of 0.1, 10, or 20 might work for you.